sillsdev/khmer-character-specification/specification.md

 *   Subscript + [U+17D2 U+179A]		ស <mark style="background-color:#BFBFBF">្ត ្រ</mark> ី 	> ស្ត្រី	‘woman’
 *   [U+17D2 U+179A] + Subscript		ស <mark style="background-color:#BFBFBF">្រ ្ត</mark> ី	> ស្រ្តី 	**<font color="red">invalid sequence</font>**

+The dotted circle should be presented in the invalid sequence.
+By having it rendered exactly the same as the valid sequence only encourages more inconsistency as the users are not aware of the differences.

 #### 7.4.3.
 Concatenation of a Subscript and a Consonant Shifter